-- If auto lenders ask for or require the full amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan
+- If auto lenders ask for or require the total amount of comprehensive insurance coverage as one of the many conditions condition of qualifying for a car loan

 - Admission tickets resale.
 This is for the scalper and not the original ticket seller.

-- If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership that too intentionally.
+- If someone uses fictitious names to misrepresent the geographic origin, business location, or manufacturing facility ownership intentionally.

 - Deceptive or false advertising for live musical performances

-- Food product misrepresentation and stating that it is a product of South Carolina when in actual it is not
+- Food product misrepresentation and stating that it is a product of South Carolina when in actuality it is not

 - Price gouging when the state is in an emergency or national crisis